SMByC/CloudMasking/docs/cloud_filters.md

 ![](img/filter_blue_band.png)

-### Cloud QA
+## Cloud QA

-The cloud QA are available for only SR Landsat collection.
+The cloud QA are available for only SR Landsat (ESPA) collection and only for Landsat version 4, 5 and 7.
 The SR (Surface Reflectance) is a special Landsat collection with more and adjusted products than the raw Landsat products.
 You can download it from https://espa.cr.usgs.gov/ordering/new

-The Cloud QA is a band of 8 bits, usually the filename ends in `*_sr_cloud.tif`.
+The Cloud QA is a band of 8 bits, usually the filename ends in `*_sr_cloud_qa.tif`.
 These 8 bits are:

 ![](img/filter_cloud_qa_bits.png)

-For more information consult the [product guide](http://landsat.usgs.gov/documents/provisional_lasrc_product_guide.pdf)
+For more information consult the [QA description](https://landsat.usgs.gov/landsat-surface-reflectance-quality-assessment)

 In the plugin is implemented this filter bit a bit (only the useful bits) and you can enable one or more than one bits, there is also the option for filter `specific decimal` values but applied as a binary value.